rightjs/rightjs-docs/docs/en/docs/dom/form.md

     serialize() -> String

-Collects all the values on the form and serializes them in a single url-query string.
+Collects all the values of the form and serializes them into a single URL query string.

     $('form').serialize();